uwcms/FinalStateAnalysis/docs/source/pat_tuple.rst

 * ``mes+`` (up 1 sigma)

 The closest PF patJet is available via the ``userCand('patJet')`` function.
-This ref may be null!
+This ref may be null if the closest jet is farther than DR=0.5!
 The jet pt is stored as ``userFloat('jetPt')``.
 If the jet doesn't exist, the "jet pt" is equal to the muon Pt.
+The distance to the jet is ``userFloat('jetDR')``.

 The "effective area" for different isolation types is available: